ibara/8088ify/README.md

 Comments are carried over to the output assembly.
 They may not make sense for an 8086/8088 CPU.

+An attempt is made to detect calls to the CP/M BDOS:
+`call 0005h`.
+The first `equ` statement to assign the value 5 to a label will be assumed to be the BDOS label and used for all `call` checks.

 License
 -------
 ISC License.
 See `LICENSE` for details.